-- I started as a programmer, technician and technical writer leading to a monthly column in a magazine.
+- In 1982, I started as a programmer, technician and technical writer leading to a monthly column in a magazine.

-- I started and managed online forums on Compuserve, the Source and Genie.
+- While there, I created and managed online forums on Compuserve, the Source and Genie online services.

 - I spoke at major conferences of the day including 800 software, NetWorld, BrainShare, Comdex and Interop.

-- I started a technology education center and grew it to 5 classrooms.
-I also got certified by Novel and HP and taught in those classrooms.
+- I started a technology education center growing it to 5 classrooms.
+I was certified by Novel and HP teaching a variety of technologies in those classrooms.

 - I started a company selling servers and networking.

-- I developed courseware for Novell, HP and Microsoft.
+- I developed courseware as a contractor for Novell, HP and Microsoft.
 I trained instructors, dealer and major clients of those companies.

 - I co-authored my first book.
 (What a rush of seeing my name on a book in Barnes and Noble!)

-- I learned and consulted on Packet Analysis.
+- I learned and consulted on Network Packet Analysis.
 Knowledge that to this day serves me well.

-- I migrated a few large law firms from Wang to LAN based WordPerfect.
+- I migrated several large national law firms from Wang Word Processing to LAN based WordPerfect.

-- I started a VoIP dealer as a distributor for Selsius, which with their acquisition by Cisco in 1998 brought me to a relationship with Cisco.
+- in 1997 I started a VoIP dealer as a distributor for Selsius, which with their acquisition by Cisco in 1998 brought me to a relationship with Cisco.

 - I taught Cisco employees, resellers and customers about VoIP

-- I led an Internet Service Provider in developing their DSL offering and expanding integration.
+- I led an Internet Service Provider in developing their DSL and other offerings expanding their integration and services

 - ARE WE OUT OF THE 90’s yet?
 NO….